rstudio/keras3/docs/dev/reference/initializer_variance_scaling.md

   produce the same random values across multiple calls.
 To get different random values across multiple calls, use as seed an instance of [`random_seed_generator()`](https://keras3.posit.co/dev/reference/random_seed_generator.md).

+- input_axes:

+  Optional integer vector.
+The 1-based axes of the input tensor to use when computing the fan-in.

+- output_axes:

+  Optional integer vector.
+The 1-based axes of the output tensor to use when computing the fan-out.

 ## Value